RestorationsSOS.com - Fire and Water Damage Restoration

 An ice dam is a common problem of building maintenance in cold climates.
 Ice dams occur when snow accumulates on the slanted roof of a structure with inadequate insulation and poor attic ventilation.

-Ice dams can lead to leaky roof, wet, ineffective insulation, stains and cracks in plaster or drywall, rotting timber and, peeling paint.
+Ice dams can lead to a leaky roof, wet or ineffective insulation, stains and cracks in plaster or drywall, rotting wood and peeling paint.

 What Causes Ice Dams?